 You might have caught my Instagram stories where I had a few failed attempts at this healthy egg muffin recipe. :-O

-Here are a few key things I learned when making these spinach eggs muffins with tomatoes:
+Here are a few key things I learned when making these spinach egg muffins:

 Healthy Spinach Egg Muffins with Tomatoes are a great make-ahead low-carb, gluten-free, and keto breakfast recipe for those hectic weekday mornings.
 Low-carb egg muffin cups are loaded with spinach, fresh mozzarella, and roma tomatoes for the perfect grab-and-go breakfast!

-- ¼ cup almond milk* soy or cashew milk
+- ¼ cup milk cashew, almond, or regular milk

 - ¼ tsp. garlic powder